hwakabh/bennu-official.page/README.md

 ## Deployments: Application Diagrams
-For deployment, we expect to run them on GKE, Google Kubernetes Engine, by Google Cloud, \
+For deployment, we expect to run them on [GKE (Google Kubernetes Engine)](https://cloud.google.com/kubernetes-engine?hl=en) by Google Cloud, \
 but since we have kubernetes manifests in the repo, and there are few dependencies to GKE, you can also run app with any Kubernetes.

 As the following kubernetes resources have leveraged with features of Google Cloud, in case you will apply manifests to your non-GKE cluster, \